microsoft/object-basin/dotnet/README.md

 Learn more at https://github.com/microsoft/object-basin.

 # Unsupported Operations
-Unlike the JavaScript/TyperScript version which relies on simpler objects, this .NET version does not yet support operations such as adding or modifying all items within `JsonElement`s or other complex structures.
+Unlike the JavaScript/TyperScript version which relies on simpler objects, this .NET version does not yet support operations such as adding or modifying all types of items within `JsonElement`s or other complex structures.
-String manipulation is supporting within `JsonElement`s, but not other operations such as adding a list or replacing an item with something that is not a string.
+String manipulation is supported within `JsonElement`s such as appending to a string, but other operations such as adding to a list or some types of replacement are not supported yet.

 To be clear, deep manipulation within .NET objects (POCOs) is fine.
 The limitation is with some complex objects that require their own complex parsers.

 # Install
 ```bash